loranger32/Rodanew/README.md

 Assuming the symlink you ceated is `rodanew` :

-- `cd` in the directory where you want to create your app.
+- `cd` in the directory where you want to create your app

 - `$ rodanew the_name_of_your_app` with no other options basically :
-  - creates an app named {name_of_your_app} with Roda, Sequel (Postgresql adapter), Rodauth and Bootstrap setup
+  - creates an app named `the_name_of_your_app` with Roda, Sequel (Postgresql adapter), Rodauth and Bootstrap setup
   - creates Rakefile with basic tasks
   - creates test files to test Rodauth setup
   - uses the value of the ENV variable `PG_CREDENTIALS` , `MY_EMAIL` and `MY_NAME` to populate the `.env` file

 - options are :
-  - `--db_password` : use this password in the .env file, instead of using the one on the ENV["PG_CREDENTIALS"].
+  - `--db-password` : use this password in the `.env` file, instead of using the one on the `ENV["PG_CREDENTIALS"]`.
 It then assumes that the Postgresql username is the same as the app name
-  - `--no_rodauth` : don't setup Rodauth.
-It doesn't create the specific rodauth test file either, and doesn't require any specific ENV variable being set
+  - `--no-rodauth` : don't setup Rodauth.
+It doesn't create the specific rodauth test file either, and doesn't require any specific `ENV` variable being set
-  - `--no_bs` : don't use Bootstrap.
+  - `--no-bs` : don't use Bootstrap.
 The layout file won't require it

 If you use Rodauth, `cd` into your freshly created app and run :
 - `$ bundle install`